- Story of my journey through the world of recruiting

 An Automated Solution

-I built out a fairly complex and heavy Google Apps script to automate this process – each new hire would submit a Google form that would then trigger an email requesting they take a test and upload their files through another Google Form.
-I ended up needing 3 Google Forms, 4 Google Sheets, and 7 Google Apps Scripts for each and every job I posted… it took me about two hours to get all of that set up every time.
+I built out a fairly complex and heavy Google Apps script to automate this process – each new applicant would submit their initial application through a Google form that would then trigger an email requesting they take a test and upload their files through another Google Form.
+I ended up needing 3 Google Forms, 4 Google Sheets, and 7 Google Apps Scripts for each and every job I posted… it took me about two hours to get all of those set up every time.
 However, once a job was set up, I could receive unlimited applicants and have each submit their tests, allowing me to score them at my leisure.

 It took me about 5 minutes to evaluate and score each skills test.
 Now instead of evaluating 4 or 5 candidates per day with in person interviews, I could now evaluate 120 per day.
 Massive efficiency gain!